 - TO SERVE

-- Start by making the chocolate spread.
-Simply break up the chocolate and pop in a bowl with the butter, and then microwave in thirty second bursts until nicely melted.
-Stir vigorously to combine the two ingredients, and then stir through the cream and the Food Thoughts 100% Cocoa Powder.
-By the way, you can make this and keep it in the fridge for a couple of days, if you fancy using it as a seriously indulgent toast-topping!
+Start by making the chocolate spread.
+Put the chocolate chips in a bowl with the butter and microwave in 30 second bursts, until nicely melted.
+Stir vigorously to combine the two ingredients, then stir through the cream and the Cocoa Powder.
+You could put it in the fridge and keep it for a couple of days if you fancy using it as a seriously indulgent toast-topping!
 For now, just set it aside.

-- Next, make the pancake batter.
-Beat together the milk and the egg, and then whisk together with the flour, Food Thoughts 100% Cocoa Powder and baking powder.
+Next, make the pancake batter.
+Beat together the milk and the egg, then whisk together with the flour, cocoa powder and baking powder.
 Finally, add the butter and whisk again to combine.

-- Once the pancakes are all ready, you can make the quick coffee sauce – simply melt the chocolate in the microwave and stir through the coffee.
+Once the pancakes are all ready, make the quick coffee sauce: melt the chocolate chips in the microwave and stir through the coffee.

-- To serve, stack up the pancakes, spreading a layer of your homemade chocolate spread between each one.
+To serve, stack up the pancakes, spreading a layer of your homemade chocolate spread between each one.
 Drizzle the sauce over the top and finish off with the nuts.
-A final note – full disclosure, we made a big stack for the picture because we knew it would look yummy, but if you can eat a stack that big on your own, we’d be pretty impressed.
-This is a really rich, indulgent dish so three pancakes each is probably a good serving size.